The-Wishlist-Co/docs/productsvcAPI.md

 ***
 Represents a product.

- `active` - boolean - To enable  a product.
+ `active` - boolean - Indicates a product is enabled.

- `additionalImageLink` - string - Image link.
+ `additionalImageLink` - string - Additional image link (URL).

- `attributeGroups` - [AttributeGroup](Common_Fields/attributeGroup.md) - The group of attibute values stored under as a object in group of atributeGroups.
+ `attributeGroups` - [AttributeGroup](Common_Fields/attributeGroup.md) - An optional group of attibute values stored under as a object in the group "attributeGroups".

- `availability` - string - Product Availablity and value should be one of the below values.
+ `availability` - string - Product Availablity.
+Should be one of:
  - available
  - preorder
  - disabled

- `availabilityDescription` - String- detail of the product availability.
+ `availabilityDescription` - String- Product availability description.

- `brandId` - string - Product brand Id.
+ `brandId` - string - Product brand identifier.

- `brandName` - string - Product brand Name.
+ `brandName` - string - Product brand name.

  `calculatedPrice` - number - Product calculated price.

  `color` - string  - Product Color.

- `condition` - String - Product Condition - can be any of the below values.
+ `condition` - String - Product Condition - can be any of the values:
  - New
  - Used
  - Refurbished